 - " Identify areas that already provide a very good food source for pollinators, for example; flowering hedgerows, patches of wildflowers on waste ground, areas of bramble or ivy and flowering meadows.
-Work with landowners to protect these or manage them more sensitively. - " Provide pollinator-friendly food areas Sow seeds and take cuttings of some of the plants from the plants for pollinators list on the Wales Biodiversity Partnership website which includes a selection of forage plants useful for adult butterflies, moths, hoverflies, bumblebees and solitary bees.
-Together, these make up the vast majority of pollinators in Wales. - " Remember that butterflies and moths have different needs to bees in terms of their larval food plants.
+Work with landowners to protect these or manage them more sensitively. - " Provide pollinator-friendly food areas - Sow seeds and take cuttings of some of the plants from the plants for pollinators list on the Wales Biodiversity Partnership website11 which includes a selection of forage plants useful for adult butterflies, moths, hoverflies, bumblebees and solitary bees.
+Together, these make up the vast majority of pollinators in Wales.

+- " Remember that butterflies and moths have different needs to bees in terms of their larval food plants.
 Plant appropriate native species which supply suitable food for their caterpillars.
 Remember you are growing these plants to be eaten, so do not squish or remove the caterpillars.
-Plants recommended as larval food plants for butterflies and some moths have also been included on our Suggested Plant List for Pollinators. - " Leave wild areas to allow larval food plants such as nettles to grow.
+Plants recommended as larval food plants for butterflies and some moths have also been included on our Suggested Plant List for Pollinators12. - " Leave wild areas to allow larval food plants such as nettles to grow. - " Unlike bees, adult butterflies and moths need nectar but do not eat pollen.
+Grow nightscented plants which are good for moths. - " Create wildflower meadows13, or plant cultivated flowers, shrubs or trees that provide pollen and nectar for bees and other pollinators e.g. in parks, on road verges, civic spaces, playing fields, and on land around offices and depots.